eclipse-sdv-blueprints/fleet-management/README.md

 # Eclipse Zenoh&trade; Transport

-By default, the Docker Compose files start the _FMS Forwarder_ and _FMS Consumer_ using a [Zenoh](https://zenoh.io) based uProtocol transport.
+The command line from the quick start section will start up containers for the _FMS Forwarder_ and _FMS Consumer_ that are configured to use a [Zenoh](https://zenoh.io) based uProtocol transport as shown in the deployment diagram below:

 <img src="img/architecture-zenoh.drawio.svg">